 Presenters: Katherine E. Di Palo, PharmD, FAHA, FHFSA, BCACP, BCGP; Farshad Forouzandeh, MD, PhD, FACC, FSCAI; David Lin, MD

 In this podcast, Drs.
-Forouzandeh and Lin and Katherine Di Palo discuss initial management of recurrent pericarditis.
+Forouzandeh, Lin, and Di Palo discuss initial management of recurrent pericarditis.
 Learn how to distinguish acute pericarditis from recurrent pericarditis.
 They will also explore diagnostic criteria and initial pharmacotherapy for recurrent pericarditis.
 Listen now to get more insight on care delivery strategies to improve patient outcomes and decrease associated health care costs due to recurrent pericarditis.

 Treatment of Acute Pericarditis